 The LPS authorized psychiatrist must certify on a conservatorship referral form that the person is gravely disabled.
 S/he will send the referral packet to the Office of the Public Guardian, who petitions the court for a temporary 30-day conservatorship (T-CON), to hold the person while the Public Defendant investigates and until a judge grants or denies the permanent conservatorship.
 A permanent conservatorship lasts one year, and can be renewed for another year if the Public Guardian and a judge agrees it is still needed.

 Once authorized by a court, an LPS Conservatorship makes one adult (called the conservator) responsible for a mentally ill adult (called the conservatee).
 A conservator may be a public agency representative (in Santa Clara County, this is through the Office of the Public Guardian) or a conservator may be a private person, such as a family member or friend.
-The Public Guardian’s Office prefers to assign a family member is one is willing, If you or other relatives decide not to take on this role, they will probably assign a Public Guardian.
+The Public Guardian’s Office prefers to assign a family member if one is willing.
+If you or other relatives decide not to take on this role, they will probably assign a Public Guardian.

 How is an LPS Conservatorship Started?